-Showing 1 - 1 of 1 post found matching keyword: espn
+Showing 1 - 2 of 2 posts found matching keyword: espn

 Some days, you know that the world is passing you by.
 Take Monday Night Football, for example.
 I used to really enjoy watching football on Monday night.
 I used to sit in a bar with a bunch of friends, each of us sacrificing our voices in order to talk over the excessive decibel levels of 30 television sets with their volume turned to "Deafen."
 And we enjoyed the hell out of watching a football game.
 But lately, football on Monday has turned into a chore.

 Ever since ESPN, "the Worldwide Leader in Suck," has taken over Monday Night Football from ABC (both stations are owned by the Evil Empire: Walt Disney Co.), they've stocked the press booth with in-house announcers from other shows in their line-up, making watching Monday Night Football more like watching a spin-off of Sportscenter than a live football game.
 It has become the sports-world equivalent of Baywatch Nights, an unsuccessful attempt to cash in on the name recognition of characters from other popular shows who aren't quite suited for their new roles.